Xactware Industry Trends Bulletin Key Pricing Trends

 This bulletin gives a brief overview of recent pricing trends in the property insurance, construction, and restoration industries.

-In the first quarter of 2019, Xactware observed changes to several material categories.
-Drywall material costs had the largest per cent change: they increased 2.7 per cent since January and 4.09 per cent since April 2018.
-Lumber material costs were the only key category to show a decrease.
+In the first quarter of 2020, Xactware observed changes to several material categories.
+While paint material costs had the largest annual per cent change with a 5.88 per cent increase, interior trim material costs had the largest quarterly per cent change with a 3.77 per cent increase.

-Xactware’s Pricing Data Services also surveys thousands of contractors across the country each month to determine what they are charging for labour.
-The most significant change in the key labour categories occurred in the labour cost of a brick or stone mason, which increased 0.85 per cent over the quarter and 5.47 per cent over the year.
+Xactware’s Pricing Data Services team also surveys thousands of contractors across the country each month to determine what they are charging for labour.
+The most significant change in the key labour categories occurred in the labour cost of a brick or stone mason which increased 4.36 per cent over the quarter and 12.09 per cent over the year.